torokmark/slender/README.md

 # Welcome to Dast

-**dast** contains types that are similar to the well-known built-in datastructures.
+**dast** provides chainable, enhanced datastructures over the well-known built-ins.
-All of them are chainable and equipped with useful methods!

 * *List* is an enhanced list having all the functionalities that the basic `list` buitl-in type has but extended with a lot of useful functions.
 * *Set* is a superset, works as the general `set` type but it does a lot more that the basic one.
-* *Dictionary* is a key-value pair container with builded heavy functionality.
+* *Dictionary* is a key-value pair container, like `dict`, which is builded with heavy functionalities.

 ## Install